Immune Stimulating Naturopathic Cancer Therapies

 Most nutraceuticals are based on nutritional products (hence the “nutra”) and are often derived directly from food.
-Most of the products that you can obtain from a health-food store (we are talking about capsules in bottles) can be, at least loosely, considered nutracueticals.
+Most of the products that you can obtain from a health-food store (we are talking about capsules in bottles) can be, at least loosely, considered nutraceuticals.

-The problem here is that although they may have a fancy label most products on the shelves cannot make a health-related claims.
+The problem here is that although they may have a fancy label most products on the shelves cannot make health-related claims.
 Some labels may bear a name that is suggestive of what it may do for you, but that can be misleading.

-Also, dosing can be an issue.
+Finding the correct dosing can also be an issue.
 Many products readily available to the general public are produced in capsule sizes and suggested dosages that may be too small to produce an intended or desired effect.

 Knowledge about mechanisms of action, product combining, achieving the desired effect, and creating a sufficient dosing schedule is a complex calculation.

 We advise that people speak with their physician before attempting to develop a plan involving nutraceuticals on their own.

 Furthermore, since many nutraceuticals are derived from food or botanicals, our physicians will often discuss or prescribe a diet therapy to complement or enhance the encapsulated products.
 Dietary strategies which enrich for specific nutrient components combine well with nutrition-based targeting agents, such as nutraceuticals and can often deliver a broader range of supportive agents, holistically.